 Your minimum contribution, if you are contributing to a KiwiSaver scheme, is 3% of your salary.
 Your employer is generally obliged to match that minimum contribution (that is, 3% of salary less employer superannuation contribution tax).
 An exception would be where your employer is required to contribute to another scheme on your behalf such as the Government Superannuation Fund.
 Also, your employer is not obliged to pay employer contributions to KiwiSaver once you reach age 65.

 Employer contributions to UniSaver

 You may be eligible for a government contribution of 50c for every dollar you contribute to KiwiSaver and/or the locked section of UniSaver up to $521.43.
 The main requirement to qualify for government contributions is that you are aged 18 or over and less than the age of eligibility for withdrawal from KiwiSaver or UniSaver’s locked section.
+You also need to be a New Zealand citizen or entitled to live in New Zealand indefinitely.
 You need to contribute $1,042.86 a year or more to receive the maximum government contribution.

 You cannot choose which scheme your government contributions are paid into.
 They are paid into the scheme which first makes a claim on your behalf which will generally be your KiwiSaver scheme.
 This is because your employer remits your KiwiSaver contributions direct to Inland Revenue.
 Inland Revenue already has all the information it needs, and claims can be lodged quickly.
 UniSaver has an end-of-year reconciliation process which delays claims by several weeks.
 The exception would be if you had contributed less than $1,042.86 to your KiwiSaver scheme in which case your government contribution might be split across both schemes.